Łukasz Fabiański: West Ham United

 Having won the previous season's Europa Conference League, West Ham competed in the 2023–24 Europa League.
 Fabiański was widely used in the competition making his first appearance of the season in the home leg against FK TSC in September 2023.
 He captained the team in UEFA Europa League Group A wins home and away against SC Freiburg, at home to Olympiacos and away at FK TSC.
 He started all four UEFA Europa League knockout round ties, away at and home to SC Freiburg and Bayer Leverkusen.
 He made 23 appearances with 20 starts, and six clean sheets in all competitions and finished the season having made 199 West Ham United appearances.

 On 9 May 2025, it was announced that Fabiański would leave the club at the end of his contract on 30 June.
-He played his final match with the club, 25 May 2025 against Ipswich Town winning 3–1.
+He played his final match with the club on 25 May against Ipswich Town, winning 3–1.
 He had made 17 appearances in all competitions during the season, 14 in the Premier League, two in the League Cup and a single game in the FA Cup.
 His time with West Ham saw him make 216 appearances over seven seasons.

-On 10 September 2025, Fabianski rejoined the club in the wake of the departure of Wes Foderingham.